How To Build A Water Storage System For Long-Term Emergencies

 Humans need about a gallon of water per person per day.

-That is an easy enough calculation – but you must also take into account the following:
+But you must also take into account the following:

-- How much activity you’ll be doing
+- How much physical activity you’ll be doing?

-- How many people you’re providing for
+- How many people you’re providing for?

-- What the weather where you live is generally like
+- What’s the weather where you live?

-- If there’s local access to water
+- Do you have local access to water?

-- How long you’ll need to have water for
+- How long you’ll need to have water for?

-It’s a question that every survivalist must answer for themselves.
+These are the questions every survivalist must answer for themselves.

 FEMA recommends keeping about three days of water on hand in an emergency.